ARMmbed/mbed-os-experimental-ble-services/doc/DEVELOPMENT.md

 ![Open in container toast](./img/vscode-open-in-container.png)

-If you miss VSCode toast, you can open the
+If you miss the VSCode toast, you can open the [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) and search for `Open folder in container...` ([reference](https://code.visualstudio.com/docs/remote/containers#_quick-start-open-an-existing-folder-in-a-container))
-[command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette)
-and search for `Open folder in container...` ([reference](https://code.visualstudio.com/docs/remote/containers#_quick-start-open-an-existing-folder-in-a-container))